zzhheloise/Time-aware-LM/data/README.md

 # LAMA

-LAMA is blablabla.
-We use LAMA to fintune LoRA-future and evaluate the forgetting problem of fintuned T5 models.
+LAnguage Model Analysis (LAMA) task requires probing LMs for world knowledge in a zero-shot manner through slot-filling.
+We use TempLAMA and InvariantLAMA to fintune LoRA-future and evaluate the forgetting problem of fintuned T5 models.

 ## TempLAMA

-## InvariateLAMA in CKL
+## InvariantLAMA

 LAMA is used for task1